-Prospective teachers who wish to receive a Provisional, Standard or Advanced License to teach in the state of Hawaii must take and successfully pass the PPST (Pre Professional Skills Test) to fulfill the Basic Skills Test requirement as well as the specific Praxis II test for the subject area and grade level they wish to teach.
+Prospective teachers in Hawaii must take and pass the appropriate Praxis Subject Assessments for the subject area and grade level they wish to teach.
 These tests are designed to ensure that prospective teachers have the content knowledge and teaching skills necessary to become effective educators.
 All candidates will also be required to pass the Praxis Core Academic Skills for Educators exam.
 Those who completed an out-of-state teacher preparation program will also typically be required to take the Praxis Principles of Learning and Teaching exam.

 Additional Hawaii Teacher Certification Requirements

 Like most states, Hawaii requires all public school employees to submit to a state and federal background check.
-In order to fulfill this requisite, applicants must submit a fingerprint card for a criminal history record check as part of the teacher preparation program requirements prior to completing student teaching fieldwork.
+Applicants typically submit a fingerprint card for a criminal history record check as part of the teacher preparation program requirements prior to completing student teaching fieldwork.

-- Submit official transcripts detailing completion of a bachelor’s degree and teacher preparation program, as well as an institutional recommendation verifying completion of the program.
+- Official transcripts detailing completion of a bachelor’s degree and teacher preparation program, as well as an institutional recommendation for a license from the teacher preparation program.

-- Submit a verification of passing scores of the appropriate Praxis assessments.
+- Verification of passing scores on the appropriate Praxis assessments.

 Hawaii uses an online system, MyHTSB, to process applications and renewals.
-Visit the Hawaii Department of Education for further details on teaching certification in Hawaii.
+Visit the Hawaii Teacher Standards Board for further details on teaching certification in Hawaii.

 |Type||Number Employed||Average Annual Salary|